wwuccdc/beginner_tutorials/LinuxSec.md

 would suffice.
 ##Software
 ####Keeping everything up to date
-This will require different commands based on any number of package managers available but some of the common ones are apt-get, yum, and ports.
+This will require different commands based on any number of package managers available but some of the common ones are apt-get, yum, pacman, and ports.
 For our example apt-get is the package manager installed.
 To update the software list and use the new information to install available upgrades use the following commands:
 ~~~
 	sudo apt-get update
 	sudo apt-get upgrade